I Want To Travel, ButI'm Afraid It'll Ruin My Future

-I hear this a lot, mostly from people aged 17 – 25 who are now fully expected to enter the 'real world' of bills, work, and a money definition of success.
-They dream of falling in love with a foreign accent, of petting the wild kangaroos of Pebbly Beach, of learning to fly and sail to all ends of the earth or maybe just a corner.
-But as they are repeatedly told they must apply for universities and well-paying positions, their dreams slowly die – only to resurface as regret years on down the line.So I'm here to tell you, through my own personal experience, that it doesn't have to be that way.
+I hear this a lot, especially from people aged 17 – 25 who are now fully expected to enter the 'real world' of bills, work, and a monetary definition of success.
+They dream of falling in love with a foreign accent, of petting the wild kangaroos of Pebbly Beach, of learning to fly and sail to all ends of the earth or maybe just a corner, but as they are repeatedly told they must apply for universities and well-paying positions, their dreams slowly die – only to resurface as regret years on down the line.However, it doesn't have to be that way.
 You're young with your whole life ahead of you and travelling for a gap year does not ruin your future.
 If anything, it betters it.

 1. You Can Apply For Working Holiday Visas